xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+   -- enh (gil)     Update Fan to support spatial colors and not leave any holes.
    -- enh (gil)     Update Shockwave to support spatial colors and not leave any holes.
    -- bug (gil)     Fix cell highlight movement that was broken by other fixes in August.
 Fixes #755.
    -- enh (keithsw) Add sequence packaging to the tools menu